How can you protect your expensive bicycle from theft and weather damage while reclaiming valuable living space in your home?

 Weekly Maintenance Tasks

-- Check tire pressure and inflate as needed
+- Check tire pressure and inflate to recommended PSI

-- Verify bike position prevents stress on components
+- Verify bike position prevents stress on wheels and frame

 Monthly Deep Care